Butiama Beach is situated on the west coast of Mafia Island.

 Security measures: The lodge has three guards on duty during the night and two during the day.

-Fire safety: There are fire extinguishers in the main areas.
+Fire safety: There are fire extinguishers in the main areas and in each bungalow.

 Disabled access: Not Possible

 Laundry facilities: Laundry is included in the price.

 Money: There are electronic safes in all of the rooms and they can exchange small amounts of money.